asc-csa/ckan-gov-canada-harvester-master/README.md

 The Canada portal seems quite unstable at the moment.

 ##### Expected Behavior
 If everything was imported correctly into CKAN there should be no errors when looking at the logging/alerts that are printed from the terminal which CKAN was started in.
+Upon import, the system skips all existing datasets and throws a CONFLICT exception for each of them.
+There is no override nor update in that case.